Go to this LINK

 The Society of Catholic Scientists sponsors Gold Masses for Scientists.
 This follows in the tradition of special Masses for members of particular professions.
 The oldest, the Red Mass for lawyers and lawmakers, was introduced in the 13th century.
-The first White Mass for health care professionals and Blue Mass for law enforcement were begun in the 1930s.
-By promoting Gold Masses for Scientists around the world, SCS hopes to create spiritual fellowship among Catholic scientists and science educators at the local level.
+The first White Mass for health care professionals and Blue Mass for law enforcement personnel were begun in the 1930s.
+By promoting Gold Masses for Scientists around the world, SCS hopes to create spiritual fellowship among Catholic scientists, science educators and science students at the local level.
 A Gold Mass was held in Boston on November 15, 2016.
-See http://www.thebostonpilot.com/article.asp?ID=177861 In November of 2017, seven Gold Masses WERE HELD around North America.
-Gold Masses are typically held on or near November 15th, the feast of St. Albert the Great, the patron saint of natural scientists.
+See http://www.thebostonpilot.com/article.asp?ID=177861 In November of 2017, seven Gold Masses were celebrated around North America.
+During the 2018-9 academic year, seventeen Gold Masses were celebrated.
+In the 2019-20 academic year, so far 23 have been or will be celebrated.

-Gold Masses are meant to be regional events, bringing together Catholics from that region who are or have been involved with science, including research scientists, science teachers at college, high school or grade school level, science graduate students and undergraduate science majors, and advanced high school students interested in science.
+Gold Masses are meant to be regional events, bringing together Catholics from that region who are or have been involved with science, including scientists, retired or former scientists, science teachers at college, high school or grade school level, science graduate students, undergraduate science majors, and advanced high school students interested in science.
 (By "science", we mean more generally STEM areas, i.e. in mathematics, computer science, biomedical research, etc.) Often, the homilist at the mass is a priest or deacon who is a scientist or has some science background, though that is not necessary.
 In some cases the bishop may agree to preside.
-After a Gold Mass there is normally a simple reception where those who attended the Mass can meet and socialize with each other.
+After a Gold Mass there is normally a simple reception, with snacks, where those who attended the Mass can meet and socialize with each other.
 The hope is that these Gold Masses will help foster the development of local communities and networks of Catholics involved with science.
 Such communities and networks, in turn, may lead to collaborations on various projects, such as study groups and public lectures, or Catholic scientists visiting classes in Catholic schools.

 A Gold Mass is easy to arrange.
 One needs: (a) a church or chapel, (b) a celebrant and homilist, (c) a nearby hall to hold the reception, and (d) permission of the local bishop.
 Often these masses are held at Catholic campus ministries of colleges or universities, and with their help and cooperation.
-Such masses should be advertised several weeks in advance through an article or ad in the diocesan paper, through local Catholic media and on local college campuses (especially flyers in STEM departments and announcements and flyers at Catholic campus ministries), in the science and math departments of local Catholic high schools, and in parish bulletins (dioceses can usually help with that).
+Such masses should be advertised several weeks in advance through an article or ad in the diocesan paper, through local Catholic media, on local college campuses (especially flyers in STEM departments and announcements and flyers at Catholic campus ministries), in the science and math departments of local Catholic high schools, and in parish bulletins (dioceses can usually help with that).
 Information about upcoming Gold Masses will be posted on the SCS website.
-Though the above elements are the only thing required for a Gold Mass, it is also possible to make the Gold Mass a more eleborate event, with a public lecture afterwards.
+Though the above elements are the only things required for a Gold Mass, it is also possible to make the Gold Mass a more elaborate event, with a public lecture beforehand or afterwards.
 An example of this was the Gold Mass held at the University of Notre Dame in 2017.

 Those interested in planning a Gold Mass in their own city should contact William Schmitt at firstname.lastname@example.org, and cc SCS Board members Fr.
-Nicanor Austriaco, O.P. (email@example.com and Stephen Barr at firstname.lastname@example.org
+Nicanor Austriaco, O.P. at email@example.com and Stephen Barr at firstname.lastname@example.org